 So despite everything I’ve said here, I’m so excited that I went on a bunch of trips last year.
-I think traveling is critical for learning about others and to learn about yourself.
+I think traveling is critical for learning about others and to learn about oneself.
 I am so grateful for all the classes I took, meals I ate out, and all the other in-person experiences I experienced before lockdown.

 The stuff that keeps us rooted in our homes is important, even critical, to our safety and happiness.

 Be Careful Buying Stuff AND Experiences

 So if I love experiences, why am I pro-buying stuff?
 My point here isn’t that people should never buy experiences but it has to be balanced.
 The lockdown has shown us that we can’t delay wonderful experiences assuming they’ll always be there.
 But we also need to be prepared to be in one place and call it home.